electronfriends/wemp/README.md

 ## Introduction

-Wemp is an easy to use menu to run [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) easily on Windows.
+Wemp is a simple menu for managing [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) on Windows.

-Our goal is to always provide the latest version of these services without having to update them manually all the time.
+The goal is to always provide the latest version of these services without having to update them manually all the time.

 ## Features